philamp/caligrail/README.md

 ## Files
 `open-calibre.sh` to start the upstream sync (eReader to Calibre and start the web browser to open Calibre)

-when Calibre is open, use the connect to folder itme and choose
+when Calibre is open, use the connect to folder itme and choose `/mnt/kobo` + the kobo that is emulated

 `unmount-calibre.sh` to start the downstream sync (Calibre to eReader and unmount the USB eReader)